RichShillingtonMSFT/Azure-Subscription-Mgmt/README.md

 **Automation Account**

-An Automation Account is created named Subscription-Mgmt-Automation-Account-{first 13 charachters of your Subscription ID}
+An Automation Account is created named Subscription-Mgmt-Automation-Account-{first 13 characters of your Subscription ID}
 A RunAs Account named AzureRunAsConnection will be created using a certificate generated using the Key Vault.

 The Automation Account will be assigned the following permissions: